Petrobras and ONGC find new oil reservoir off Brazil's Sergipe

-BRASILIA (Reuters) - Brazil’s state-run Petroleo Brasileiro SA (PETR4.SA) discovered a new deposit of light oil in deep waters off the coast of the northern state of Sergipe, the company said on Monday.
+BRASILIA, June 1 (Reuters) - Brazil’s state-run Petroleo Brasileiro SA discovered a new deposit of light oil in deep waters off the coast of the northern state of Sergipe, the company said on Monday.

 Well 3-SES-189, located in the Poço Verde area discovered in 2012 in the BM-SEAL-4 exploration block, was drilled down to 5,350 meters in waters 2,479 meters deep.

-Drilling began on April 6 by Diamond Offshore Drilling Inc (DO.N) with its Ocean Courage semisubmersible rig.
+Drilling began on April 6 by Diamond Offshore Drilling Inc with its Ocean Courage semisubmersible rig.

 “The reservoirs contain light oil of good market value and are 85 meters wide, with good porous and permeable conditions,” a Petrobras statement said.
 It said another test is needed to confirm the conditions and establish the well’s potential.

-Petrobras is the operator and has a 75 percent stake in the prospect, in partnership with India’s Oil and Natural Gas Corp (ONGC.NS), which holds 25 percent.
+Petrobras is the operator and has a 75 percent stake in the prospect, in partnership with India’s Oil and Natural Gas Corp , which holds 25 percent.